ml-archive/blog/source/our-stacks/front-end/index.md

  - Building responsive layouts for a range of modern browsers
  - Writing business and view logic
  - Integrating with in-house or external APIs and services
- - Work closely with our UX and Design teams
+ - Working closely with our UX and Design teams

 ## Stack